Alternative Transportation Options

 Tompkins Consolidated Area Transit (TCAT)

-Ithaca College will also purchase monthly unlimited ride passes for College employees who live in communities served by these two transit providers.
-Check the respective websites for Ride Tioga and Chemung Transit to see if you could avail yourself of this transit option.
-If interested in participating, please contact Marian Brown, Special Assistant for Campus and Community Sustainability, 274-3787, or email@example.com.
-Because these two transit providers do not utilize the same kind of system that recognizes our College employee IDs and charges us on an actual per ride basis, we must purchase these monthly passes in advance, so we ask that only those who would regularly use such transit service for their commuting rides request to use this option.
+Ithaca College will also purchase monthly unlimited ride passes for College employees who live in communities served by this transit provider.
+Check the website for Chemung Transit to see if you could avail yourself of this transit option.
+If interested in participating, please contact Mark Darling, Sustainability Programs Coordinator, 274-3008, or email@example.com.
+Because this transit provider does not utilize the same kind of system that recognizes our College employee IDs and charges us on an actual per ride basis, we must purchase these monthly passes in advance, so we ask that only those who would regularly use such transit service for their commuting rides request to use this option.

-* routes that terminate at the Green Street bus stops require an additional connect on TCAT Route 11 to/from campus
+Route terminates at the Green Street bus stop connect via TCAT Route 11 to/from campus

 Zimride Ithaca Community-wide Ridematching System

 This unique electronic social networking system for matching up drivers and riders was jointly developed by Ithaca College, Cornell, Tompkins Cortland Community College, and other local transportation organizations.
 Zimride Ithaca allows members of the Ithaca College community to offer or seek rides only from other IC community members, or users can opt to extend their search to the other two campuses, or they may fully open their search to the general Tompkins County community, something especially helpful for finding commuting rides.
 This service is completely free to use.
 For more information, visit the Zimride Ithaca website.